isa-ulisboa/greends-ipython/README.md

 print('Average daytime LST at urban point:', round(lst_urban_point*0.02 -273.15, 2), '°C')
 ```

+### Problems
-4. Solve problems from CS50P [Problem_set_4](https://cs50.harvard.edu/python/2022/psets/4/).
+Solve problems from CS50P [Problem_set_4](https://cs50.harvard.edu/python/2022/psets/4/).
 In particular, for problem *Bitcoin price index* organize your code so the main function is the following:

 ```
 def main():